bnb-chain/greenfield-docs/docs/guide/core-concept/cross-chain/interface.md

        /**
         * @dev  Query the contract address of object NFT
         * @return The contract address of object token
-        * Each object will be mapped as a NFT on BNBChain.
+        * Each object will be mapped as a NFT on BSC.
         * Object ID and NFT token ID are the same.
         */
        function ERC721Token() external view returns (address);

       /**
-       * @dev delete a object and send cross-chain request from BNBChain to GNFD *
+       * @dev delete a object and send cross-chain request from BSC to GNFD *
        * @param id, the Id of the object
        */
        function deleteObject(uint256 id) external payable returns (bool);
       /**
-       * @dev delete a object and send cross-chain request from BNBChain to GNFD
+       * @dev delete a object and send cross-chain request from BSC to GNFD
        * Callback function will be called when the request is processed *
        * @param id, the Id of the object